Hampton Road Protected Bike Lane – Design

 Why is that most of these initiatives seem to reduce; parking, convenience of travel to and from town, traffic flow, and inevitable discourage shopping in Fremantle and business except for beer barns and food halls.
 Basically you have managed to destroy a fabric of Fremantle as a place to do business and foster growth of new small enterprise and encourage the wave of new food and beverage joints that follow the same routine Open - crowded - new opens - empty - closed.

-pikupyrdogpoo asked almost 2 years ago
+pikupyrdogpoo asked over 2 years ago

 The end goal of cycle and sustainable transport projects is to allow access for walking, cycling and public transport for local trips as well as connect to neighbouring councils to further strengthen these routes.